openoakland/oakland-soft-story-map/data/README.md

-OHHS Falcon - Data
+Soft Stories - Data
 ==================

-OHHS sample data is not found here, but can be imported and transformed into a static directory of geographic data files.
+Soft story building sample data is not found here, but can be imported and transformed into a static directory of geographic data files.

 Install